-4. Cobalt Aquatic Neo-Therm Heaters – The Most Accurate Heaters on the Market
+4. Cobalt Aquatic Neo-Therm – The Most Accurate on the Market

-If you have a system that requires precise constant water temperature with sensitive inverts, corals, or tropical fish like a reef tank, the Cobalt Aquatics Neo Therm Heater can’t be beat.
+If you have a system that requires precise constant water temperature with sensitive inverts, corals, or tropical fish like a reef tank, the Cobalt Aquatics Neo Therm Heater can’t be beaten.
 Cobalt Aquatics computer tested all their Neo therm heaters.
-They are accurate up to 0.5 degrees Fahrenheit of the set temperature (better than most controllers on the market in fact), the Aquatics Neo Therm heater to many in the reef aquarium hobby is the go-to.
+They are accurate up to 0.5 degrees Fahrenheit of the set temperature (better than most controllers on the market in fact), the Aquatics Neo Therm heater, to many in the reef aquarium hobby is the go-to – especially in nano tanks.
 The Neo-Therm is also one of the most compact heaters.
-It can fit in any all in one aquarium or nano tank and will hide well if placed inside the tank.
+It can fit in any all-in-one aquarium or nano tank and will hide well if placed inside the tank.
 For overall features, this is the best submersible aquarium heater you can buy today.